c4dm/qm-vamp-plugins/README.txt

 About This Release
 ==================

-This release corresponds to a change in the licensing terms under which the QM plugins are published (from a closed-source license to the GPL).
-It contains no new functionality over 1.6.
+This is mostly a bugfix and build-system update release.
+The principal new feature since the previous 1.7 release is the addition of some new parameters to the BeatTracker plugin.

 Plugins Included